wjarvis2/wjarvis2.github.io/index.md

 ### Data Scientist

-I am a data scientist and financial practitioner from Knoxville, Tennessee.
+I am a data scientist and financial analyst from Knoxville, Tennessee.
 I have Bs in Finance from the University of Tennessee and am currently studying data science at the Lambda School, so I may better apply techniques involving leveraging data to generate superior financial analysis.

 ### Projects